2024–25 Egyptian League Cup

-The 2024–25 Egyptian League Cup, also known as the Cup of the Capital of Egypt, is the fourth edition of the Egyptian League Cup, a football competition featuring the 18 teams from the Egyptian Premier League, organized by the Egyptian Professional Football Clubs Association (EPL).
+The 2024–25 Egyptian League Cup, also known as the Egypt Capital Cup, is the fourth edition of the Egyptian League Cup, a football competition featuring the 18 teams from the Egyptian Premier League, organized by the Egyptian Professional Football Clubs Association (EPL).
 Ceramica Cleopatra is the current title holder.
 The winner will qualify to compete in the Egyptian Super Cup.

 Format

 The teams are divided into four groups, with two groups containing five teams and the other two with four teams, competing in a single round-robin format.
 The top two teams from each group advance to the knockout stage.

 Group stage

 The draw took place on 19 October 2024.
 The match schedule was announced on 28 November 2024.